0x6f677548/zerotrust-ca-powertoys/README.md

 - **Export groups** that are used in Conditional Access policies to a file
 - **Clean up Conditional Access policies and Groups files**, removing attributes that are read-only or not allowed in the import process
 - **Replace guids with attributes in Conditional Access policies (and vice-versa)**, making it "human readable" and editable.
 For example, replace the `id` attribute with the `displayName` attribute in a list of excluded groups in a Conditional Access policy
+- **Throttle the number of requests** to the Graph API, to avoid hitting the rate limits

 ## Zero Trust Sample Policies
 A set of sample policies can be found in the [Zero Trust Conditional Access Policies](https://github.com/0x6f677548/zerotrust-ca-policies) repository.
 These policies are based on the samples available at https://github.com/microsoft/ConditionalAccessforZeroTrustResources and the [recommended guidelines](https://docs.microsoft.com/en-us/azure/architecture/guide/security/conditional-access-zero-trust?msclkid=d1768a34ceda11ec9b6c8f244f8d05bd) and can be used as a starting point to implement a Zero Trust strategy in your organization.